 Q. My friend committed suicide.
 I always thought that suicide was an unforgivable sin and people who did it would go to hell.
 What is the Church’s teachings about suicide?
 Can someone who commits the act get to heaven?
 Is there a Book of the Damned?

-A. This is a very difficult topic to address, but it is also very important.
+A. This is a very difficult, but important, topic to address.
 No doubt it is especially important to you as you mourn the loss of your friend.
-You and your friends will be in my prayers.
+You and your friend will be in my prayers.

-Furthermore, we must never forget the unfathomable and infinite mercy of God.
-God’s love for those who have committed suicide, including your friend, will never end.
+Furthermore, we must never forget God’s unfathomable and infinite mercy God’s love for those who have committed suicide, including your friend, will never end.
 Remember God’s perfect love.
 It is this love that should help to sustain you and even give you hope at the loss of your friend.